Suga kicks off Olympics diplomacy

-Prime Minister Yoshihide Suga on Thursday began a series of meetings, set to continue over the coming days, with foreign VIPs attending the opening ceremony of the Tokyo Olympics, among them U.S. first lady Jill Biden and French President Emmanuel Macron.
+Prime Minister Yoshihide Suga on Thursday began a series of meetings over the coming days with foreign VIPs attending the opening ceremony of the Tokyo Olympics, among them U.S. first lady Jill Biden and French President Emmanuel Macron.

 The leaders of about 15 countries and international organizations are among 950 dignitaries, sponsors and other people related to the Games who will be present at the 68,000-seat National Stadium.